trixi-framework/TrixiParticles.jl/docs/src/install.md

 ## Optional Packages
 - [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) -- a Julia package of Ordinary Differential Equation solvers that is used in the examples
 - [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl) -- Plotting library that is used in some examples for plotting
+- [ParaView](https://www.paraview.org/) -- ParaView can be used for visualization of results

 ## Common Issues